progit/progit/de/02-git-basics/01-chapter2.markdown

 Unlike many other VCS systems, Git doesn’t explicitly track file movement.
 If you rename a file in Git, no metadata is stored in Git that tells it you renamed the file.
 However, Git is pretty smart about figuring that out after the fact — we’ll deal with detecting file movement a bit later.

 Anders als andere VCS Systeme verfolgt Git nicht explizit, ob Dateien verschoben werden.
 Wenn du eine Datei umbenennst, werden darüber keine Metadaten in der Historie gespeichert.
-Stattdessen ist Git schlau genug, solche Dinge im Nachhinein herauszufinden.
+Stattdessen ist Git schlau genug, solche Dinge im Nachhinein zu erkennen.
 Wir werden uns damit später noch befassen.

 Thus it’s a bit confusing that Git has a `mv` command.
 If you want to rename a file in Git, you can run something like

-Es ist allerdings ein bißchen verwirrend, dass Git trotzdem einen `git mv` Befehl mit bringt.
+Es ist allerdings ein bißchen verwirrend, dass Git trotzdem einen `git mv` Befehl kennt.
 Wenn du eine Datei umbenennen willst, kannst du folgendes tun:

 	$ git mv file_from file_to

 and it works fine.
 In fact, if you run something like this and look at the status, you’ll see that Git considers it a renamed file:

 Das funktioniert einwandfrei.
-Wenn du diesen Befehl ausführst und danach den `git status` anzeigst, zeigt Git an, dass die Datei umbenannt wurde:
+Wenn du diesen Befehl ausführst und danach den `git status` ausführst, zeigt Git an, dass die Datei umbenannt wurde:

 	$ git mv README.txt README
 	$ git status